pylonweb/refinerycms-menus/readme.md

 rake db:migrate
 ```

-Now when you start up your Refinery application, go to the pages in your admin interface, and you should see a roll-down menu called "Menus".
+Now when you start up your Refinery application, you should see a new menus tap in the admin interface.

 ## Usage
 ### Add to your view